ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

    * You can choose to log the block value periodically (the default period is every 30 seconds).
    * Alternatively, you can set a "deadband" - the block will only be logged if its value falls outside +/- the limit defined by the deadband value.

+Alarm Configurations
+   Use the Alarm Configurations section of the Configure Block dialog to set and control if alarms are required at block level.

+   * **Note:** By default alarms are defined at the IOC level.
+   * Click on the ``Enabled`` check-box to enable or disable the alarm for the block.
+If the ``Enabled`` check-box is checked, then alarm is enabled on the block.
+   * Click on the ``Latched`` check-box to enable or disable the latching of the alarm.
+If an enabled and active alarm is configured with latch as true, it will require an acknowledgement by the users.
+If the alarm is configured with latch as false, it becomes inactive as soon as the alarm conditions are not true anymore.
+That is, it won't require an acknowledgement by the users.
+   * Use the ``Delay`` text box to set a numerical delay for the alarm when it is active.
+If an enabled alarm is configured with a non-zero delay, it becomes active only after the delay period (in seconds) passes once the alarm conditions become true and still remains true.
+Otherwise it is immediately active (delay=0).
+   * Use the ``Guidance`` text box to set a show a guidance or helper text on the alarm in Alarm view.
+This could be, for example, name of the particular device in error.
+   * There are information fields like ``Low Limit``, ``Low Limit Severity``, ``High Limit`` and ``High Limit Severity``.
+These are values set on the underlying PVs and are view-only.

 To edit an existing block, click on the ``Edit Block`` button or use the keyboard shortcut ``Ctrl+E``.
 Blocks can be deleted by clicking the ``Delete Block`` button or by using the keyboard shortcut ``DEL``.

 **Note:** Blocks that have been inherited from a component will be shown, but cannot be modified, in the Edit Configuration dialog (the blocks will be shown as "greyed-out").
 To modify inherited blocks you need to use the Edit Component dialog (see :doc:`Create-and-Manage-Components`).